microsoft/FluidFramework/.changeset/fancy-insects-sing.md

 "section": deprecation
 ---

-Deprecating `IContainerRuntimeOptions.flushMode`
+IContainerRuntimeOptions.flushMode is now deprecated

+The `IContainerRuntimeOptions.flushMode` property is deprecated and will be removed in version 2.20.0.

 Only the default value `FlushMode.TurnBased` is supported when calling `ContainerRuntime.loadRuntime` directly, so there's no need for consumers to pass this option in.
-We'll remove the option altogether in `2.20.0`.